mathiasnagler/SwiftyAcknowledgements/README.md

 ## Requirements

+- iOS 8.0 or higher
-- iOS 9.0 or higher
+- tvOS 9.0 or higher
-- Xcode 7.0 or higher
+- Xcode 7.1 or higher

 ## Components